YoungbloodKV/ANN-WINE-QUALITY/README.md

 <p align="center"> <img src="banner_image.png" width="100%"> </p>
 1. Project Overview

-This project implements a lightweight Artificial Neural Network (ANN) to classify wine samples as Good or Bad based on their chemical composition.
+This project implements a lightweight Artificial Neural Network (ANN) to classify wine samples as Good or Bad based on their physicochemical properties.
 The workflow includes data preprocessing, ANN model training, evaluation, and performance visualization.
-All logic is contained within a single Jupyter Notebook (ANN.ipynb) supported by the dataset (WineQT.csv).
+The entire solution is implemented in a single Jupyter Notebook (ANN.ipynb) along with the dataset file (WineQT.csv).

 2. Project Files
-ANN.ipynb        - Complete ANN model and workflow WineQT.csv       - Dataset used for model training and testing banner_image.png - Repository banner
+ANN.ipynb        - Complete ANN model and workflow
+WineQT.csv       - Dataset for training and evaluation
+banner_image.png - Repository banner
-README.md        - Documentation
+README.md        - Project documentation

 3. Objective

-The goal is to predict wine quality using ANN.
+The goal of this project is to build an ANN that predicts whether a wine sample is of good quality.
-The dataset provides physicochemical parameters such as acidity, pH, alcohol, sulphates, and density.
+The dataset contains chemical attributes such as acidity, alcohol, sulphates, pH, and density.

-The quality score is converted into a binary label:
+The quality score is converted into a binary classification target:

-Good Quality (1) → quality ≥ 6
+Good Quality (1): quality score ≥ 6

-Bad Quality (0) → quality < 6
+Bad Quality (0): quality score < 6

-The ANN learns patterns between the features and the quality label.
+This classification enables the neural network to learn quality patterns from input features.

 4. Dataset Description

-WineQT.csv contains the following attributes:
+WineQT.csv includes the following variables:

 fixed acidity